mcjkula/geolocation-api/README.md

 pip install -r requirements.txt
 ```

+3. Sign up on MaxMind for your GeoLite2 access/account. (https://www.maxmind.com/en/geolite2/signup)
-3. Create your MaxMind license key and download the config.
+4. Create your MaxMind license key and download the config.
 (Get it from here: https://www.maxmind.com/en/accounts/XXXXXXX/license-key)
-4. Ensure you have the valid MaxMind config at `config/GeoIP.conf`.
+5. Ensure you have the valid MaxMind config at `config/GeoIP.conf`.
-5. Run the application:
+6. Run the application:
 ```bash
    python app.py
 ```